 There is a horse in the Apple Store and no one sees it but me.

 I think, “Why?”
-What blinds all of these people to this situation?
 Am I nuts for thinking this is exceptional?
 Does anyone else see this?
 Did I accidentally drop acid and not realize?
 I must take a photo.
 I must verify later, when I’m not potentially tripping balls.

 I think, “Would they notice if it were a tiger?”
 Or a lamb?
 Or an anaconda?
-What would it take to shake the haze from around their eyes?
+What would it take to shake the haze from their eyes?
 A sale sign?
-A new iPod Touch?
-Would they notice a new iPod Touch?
+A new iPhone?
+Would they notice a new iPhone?

 Are they just divinely focused?
 Are they meditating in a retail environment?
 Are they distracted by something shiny?
 There is so much shiny in the Apple Store.
 Is it enough to distract everyone from the little tiny horse that is at the Genius Bar?